 - Indian Agriculture since Independence by Bhalla, G.S

-- Indian Economy Environment and policy by IC Dhingra
+- Indian Economy, Environment and Policy by IC Dhingra

 - Indian Economy: Performance & Policies by Uma , Kapila